nucleuslabs/form-capacitor/README.md

 ## Usage

+### Helper methods

+ - getValue(obj, path) - gets a value in a mobx state tree or observable map tree based on a path array
+ - setValue(obj, path, value) - sets a value in a mobx state tree or observable map tree based on a path array
+ - errorMapToFlatArray(errorMap) - converts an observable array errorMap to a flat array of error objects

 ### json-schema Definition for your form
 Create a definition file for your form including any validation rules.
 ~~~